jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

   @supports (max-block-size: stretch) {
     max-block-size: stretch;
-    margin-block-end: var(--margin);
+    margin-block-end: var(--viewport-margin);
   }
 }
 ```

-This replaces the UA default `position-try-fallbacks`, which were specific about the positioning, with these `flip` values that achieve the same thing.
-However, the `flip` values come with _dark magic_.
+This replaces the UA default `position-try-fallbacks`, which were specific about the positioning, with these `flip-*` values that achieve the same thing.
+However, the `flip-*` values come with _dark magic_.

 When the flips take effect, it tries to flip other styles too.
 This works with some properties, but not others.
 [Here's the spec](https://drafts.csswg.org/css-anchor-position-1/#execute-a-try-tactic), good luck!

-Margin is one of the things it does work for, so when the picker flips above the button, our `margin-block-end` is treated as a `margin-block-start`.
-Spooky, yet convenient.
+Margins are among the things it does work for, so when the picker flips above the button, our `margin-block-end` is treated as a `margin-block-start`.
+Spooky, yet convenient!

 Here's the result:

 <toggle-picker data-picker-classes="ua-picker-styles select-picker margin-full-fix"></toggle-picker>

+TODO Chrome video.

 That's that problem sorted, but we still have work to do.